 No one does the 4th of July quite like Philly, one of the country’s most patriotic destinations.
 And where better to celebrate America’s birthday than in its birthplace?
 When you’re not watching fireworks light up the sky (or downing a cheesesteak), you can check out the Liberty Bell, as well as Independence Hall, where the Declaration of Independence and the Constitution were signed.
 Art lovers should also check out the museums and 4,000-plus outdoor murals.

-Don’t miss: The annual Wawa Welcome America offers 16 days of free fun from June 19th to July 4th.
-The event series will culminate in a free concert featuring Jason Derulo and a stunning fireworks display over the Philadelphia Museum of Art.
+Don’t miss: The annual Wawa Welcome America offers 16 days of free fun from June 19 to July 4.
+The event series will culminate in a free concert featuring Ludacris and Demi Lovato and a stunning fireworks display over the Philadelphia Museum of Art.

 Where to stay: You’ll be treated to the best views in Philadelphia from the top of the city’s tallest tower—the Four Seasons Hotel Philadelphia.
 Book a room with views toward the museum and you can watch the fireworks while enjoying a gourmet, room-service picnic right from your bed.